shannaniggans/Fancy-Forensics-Website/content/posts/2023-11-05-SRUM_forensics.md

 Here are some key technical insights about SRUM:

 * The SRUM database retains historical data for up to 60 days.
 Unlike prefetch files, which have a more limited history, SRUM offers a longer window for analysing system activities.
 Moreover, SRUM does not overwrite files, making it a valuable resource for forensic investigations and long-term performance analysis.
 * SRUM records data at regular intervals.
 Specifically, it is written once every hour.
-This frequency ensures that it captures a granular picture of application execution, user logins, network connections, and resource utilization.
+This frequency ensures that it captures a granular picture of application execution, user logins, network connections, and resource utilisation.
 * In addition to its hourly updates, the SRUM database also records data during system shutdown events.
 This is crucial for capturing information about the state of the system just before it is powered off.
 Examining this data can provide insights into the activities leading up to a system restart or shutdown.

 ![Information in the SRUM DB](../images/SRUM_3.png)

 ### Accessing the SRUM Database

-Accessing the SRUM database, typically stored in a file named SRUDB.DAT, requires specialized methods.
+Accessing the SRUM database, typically stored in a file named SRUDB.DAT, requires specializsd methods.
 It is located in `c:\windows\system32\sru\srudb.dat`.
 Since it's a critical system file, it is not meant to be accessed directly through standard user interfaces.
 To retrieve data from the SRUM database, you'll need to use techniques that provide raw access to the file or access it from a Volume Shadow Copy.
 These methods are commonly employed by forensic experts and security professionals for investigative and analysis purposes.

 ![You can collect the SRUM using live response tools](../images/SRUM_4.png)